Air quality in Swindon

-Local authorities are required by law to identify local air quality problems and to take action to tackle them.
+Local authorities are required by law to monitor local air quality problems and to take action to tackle any problems identified.

 Air quality management areas